-We are recruiting volunteers who want to work together across party lines to enact legislation reflecting the will of the people that has not been enacted by Congress or state legislatures as a result of partisan gridlock and corporate influence within our government, as well as reforms that will make our political system more genuinely democratic.
+We are recruiting volunteers and organizations who want to work together across party lines to enact ranked choice voting and make our political system more genuinely democratic.

 We will work directly with concerned citizens or as the hub of a coalition of other organizations to organize campaigns to get proposals on the ballot and passed in state with the initiative.

 The number of signatures required and other details of the initiative process vary from state to state.
 As a reference, here is an example from Missouri.
-(Our proposal for proportional representation in the General Assembly in Missouri is a Constitutional amendment):
+(Our proposal for ranked choice voting in the General Assembly in Missouri is a Constitutional amendment):

-Leaders within those groups can reserve tables and schedule members to staff the tables to gather signatures over an extended period of time.
-Coverage in the campus newspaper and on college radio and TV can help promote the issues being addressed and the inclusive manner in which they are being addressed.
-Over the course of a school year, we have time to build support on every campus.
-Every student, faculty member, or local voter inclined to sign will have continuous opportunities to do so.
+We are making college campuses a focal point.
+Organized groups at colleges and universities can reserve tables and schedule members to staff the tables to gather signatures on our petitions over an extended period of time.
+Coverage in the campus newspaper and on college radio and TV can help promote ranked choice voting and raise awareness of our campaign.
+Over the course of this school year, we will work to build support on every campus in every state where we are active.
+We can provide every student, faculty member, or local voter inclined to sign our petitions with continuous opportunities to do so.

-Involve labor unions, churches, and advocacy groups.
-Make copies of the petitions available for signing at as many labor union and advocacy group offices as possible.
-Book spokespersons into each group’s meetings to provide an overview of the legislation we are proposing.
-At such meetings, in addition to having attendees sign the petitions, we could recruit petitioners and raise money for the campaign (and the party).
+We will involve labor unions, churches, and advocacy groups.
+We will make copies of our petitions available for signing at as many labor union and advocacy group offices as possible.
+We will make spokespersons available for each group’s meetings to provide an overview of ranked choice voting.

-Host town hall meetings and signing parties.
-Host events with a brief presentation regarding the ballot initiatives being promoted, followed by an opportunity for attendees to ask questions or make comments.
-Then provide refreshments and entertainment while those in attendance socialize and sign the petitions.
+We will host town hall meetings and signing parties.
+We will host events (concerts, movie screenings, house parties, etc.) and include a brief presentation regarding ranked choice voting, followed by an opportunity for attendees to ask questions or make comments.

-Utilize web sites.
-Through social media, phone banking, canvassing, and with written materials, we can drive traffic to a state party or associated web site, where interested individuals can learn more about our ballot initiatives, read the full text of each ballot initiative, download and print copies of the petitions to circulate, join our campaign, or make a financial contribution.
+We will utilize this web site.
+Through social media, phone banking, canvassing, and with written materials, we can drive traffic to this web site, where interested individuals can learn more about ranked choice voting, read the full text of each ballot initiative, download and print copies of the petitions to circulate, or make a financial contribution.

-Utilize on-line videos to explain each proposal the rationale behind each one, as well as to drive traffic to the web site.
+We will utilize on-line videos to explain ranked choice voting, as well as to drive traffic to the web site.

-Print a pamphlet giving an overview of the ballot initiatives we are promoting, along with a rationale for each.
+We will print a pamphlet giving an overview of ranked choice voting.
 (There are some voters who are not active on the internet.)